 If you’ve been to a wedding where the newlyweds were noticeably absent all through cocktail hour and beyond, most likely the holdup was the group wedding photos.
 If not properly managed, group wedding photos can equal chaos–with all of the large groups of people to manage, they become a huge time suck.
 But have no fear!
 There are several things you can do to organize things beforehand to make sure the family photos portion of your day flows smoothly and efficiently so you can get back to your guests and enjoy your party.

 This is the most important thing you will need to do, for obvious reasons.
 I request this list a month ahead of time so I have something to refer to on the day of the wedding, but I also need to make sure we have allotted enough time to photograph all of the groupings on your list.
-Generally, you’ll need to allow about 5-7 minutes per grouping for group wedding photos; it takes time to shuffle people and get them into a pleasing grouping.
-I usually need to spend a bit of time making slight adjustments to get everyone evenly aligned and comfortable.
+Generally, you’ll need to allow about 5-7 minutes per grouping for group wedding photos (it takes time to shuffle people in and out of place and I usually need to spend a bit of time making slight adjustments to get everyone evenly aligned and comfortable).

 If Uncle Bob runs off to grab a glass of champagne, every minute he’s gone costs you time, either from your couples’ portraits or time away from your guests, which can be stressful and irritating.
-When you notify your family and wedding party beforehand that they should stay in the area immediately after the ceremony for group wedding photos, then you won’t lose any valuable time searching for stray sheep.. and you’ll get to enjoy more of your day.
+When you notify your family and wedding party beforehand that they should stay in the area immediately following the ceremony for group wedding photos, then you won’t lose any valuable time searching for stray sheep.. and you’ll get to enjoy more of your day.